pirafrank/fpiracom/pages/pages/about-blog-comments.md

 in_search: false
 ---

+Comments are currently disabled on the blog.

-In the blog, comments are disabled.
-This isn't against feedback.
-It's a quick and maybe rough way to avoid spam as I don't have time for comment review.
+This is not to discourage feedback.
+I'd like to hearing from you.
+It's just a quick (and maybe rough) way to avoid spam, as I don't have the time to review comments.

-If you want to share or ask something, please [let's get in touch]({{ site.baseurl }}/contacts).
+If you'd like to share your thoughts or ask something, please [send me an email](mailto:inbox@fpira.com?subject=About%20fpira.com%20blog%20comments) or let's get in touch [other ways]({% link pages/pages/contacts.md %}).

+Thank you for reaching this page.